External Ids for E2F6 Gene

 GeneCards Summary for E2F6 Gene

 E2F6 (E2F Transcription Factor 6) is a Protein Coding gene.
-Among its related pathways are Mitotic G1-G1/S phases and E2F transcription factor network.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and transcription corepressor activity.
-An important paralog of this gene is E2F1.
+Diseases associated with E2F6 include Retinal Cancer and Bilateral Retinoblastoma.
+Among its related pathways are E2F transcription factor network and Cell cycle Cell cycle (generic schema).
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and transcription corepressor activity.
+An important paralog of this gene is E2F3.